Trampa de Amor

 Trampa de Amor (English: Love Trap) is the original first album by the bachata music group Aventura, when they use to call themselves Los Tinellers (Los Teenagers).
-It was named after the song with the same name.
-It was released under Elca Productions & Rincón Musical.
-Seven of the ten tracks are the original versions of some of the group's songs.
-One of the songs, "Por Tu Orgullo (Because Of Your Pride)", was added to God's Project.
+The album was named after its title track, which is the first track on the album.
+Trampa de Amor was released in 1996, under Elca Productions & Rincón Musical.
+Seven of the ten tracks are the original versions of songs which were later re-recorded by the group after changing their name to Aventura.
+One of the songs, "Por Tu Orgullo" ("Because of Your Pride"), was added to God's Project.
 The other six were added to Generation Next.
 These seven songs were added to these two albums with each of them being more modern remakes.
-The other 3 tracks were never put in other albums nor ever had a re-make.
+The other 3 tracks were never put on other albums nor ever had a re-make.
+On January 19, 2024, a remastered version of Trampa de Amor was released to digital platforms.